REZ3LIET/KUKA-ROS2/README.md

 - **KUKA Robot Simulation**: Set up and control a KUKA robotic arm within Ignition Gazebo Fortress.
 - **ROS 2 Integration**: Utilizes ROS 2 Humble for communication and control.
 - **MoveIt 2 Integration**: Employs MoveIt 2 for advanced motion planning and execution.
+- **Robotiq Grippers**: It has Robotiq 2f-85 and 2f-140 integrated to it.
 - **Documentation**: Includes configuration files, launch scripts, and example code to get started quickly.

 ## Prerequisites